 It’s also important to note that coastal development, which typically increases the number of waste in the water, affects these animals.
 These animals’ abundance is directly affected when the water temperature rises due to climate change.
 At the same time, it can cause a southward shift in their distribution.

+Ocean acidification causes an increase in stress, which weakens their calcium carbonate shells.
 Since red waratah anemone is found in coral reefs, which are threatened by various factors, including climate change, pollution, and overfishing, they are also at risk of facing the threat of extinction.
-But there is much more to cover still.

 The most important one that’s worth our attention is the collection for the aquarium trade.
 Humans often collect the anemone from the wild for aquarium use.
 This practice can adversely affect its population over time.